Grading (LP) Our grading is absolute, a record in generally fine condition with a bad scratch on it is a bad record.

 Fine: Very light scuffing or spindle marks.
 The typical condition of a careful collectorīs record.
 Runs perfectly fine and should give full satisfaction.
-The brackets A(-) indicate that a small visual blemish has prooved virtually inaudible when checked on the player.
+The brackets A(-) indicate that minor irregularities have proven virtually inaudible when checked on the player.

-Just a bit below perfection, the same type of small light blemishes prooved to be still tolerable. .
+A bit below perfection, small or light blemishes, audible, yes, but perhaps still tolerable with an otherwise special or rare record.
 That is of course a matter of personal reaction, but the zero point of our scale lies quite high, we have less than 0,3% complaints.
 They are offered nearly exclusively on the sales list, at considerably reduced prices.

 O.K.: Marks on the surface which are audible.
 Items in this condition are rather a bit noisy than severely scratched, and offered only, if they are rare, interesting and still enjoyable.
 They are often very lovely indeed, especially when given a B+.
-We do not offer seriously scratched records without explicit warning (a.s.).
-B records make about 2% in our lists.
+B records make less then 1% in our lists.